igeorge0902/Gateway/API/wildFly/readMe.md

 - web.xml
 - pom.xml

 Substitute the following files for the originally included ones to make the build be able to run on wildFly application server.
+Don't forget to rebuild the project with the new pom.xml.
+Place the jboss-deployment-structure.xml to the WEB-INF directory.
+You may need to manually upgrade certain wildFly dependencies, as well as replace the jboss-logging.jar file, which is a dependency for Hibernate 5.x.
+Check your versions carefully!

 - tested on wildFly 10.x